Biodigestion

-Biodigestion (also called anaerobic digestion or AD) operates in the absence of oxygen usually in a sealed, contained area.
-Bacteria decompose the organic matter, producing a biogas (methane and carbon dioxide) that can be captured to produce energy.
-After left over liquid (leachate) is removed, it can be processed into a fertilizer.
+After the leftover liquid (leachate) is removed, it can be processed into fertiliser.
 The finished solid matter (digestate) is a productive soil enhancer.
-It can also be added to a compost system as a starter or to further minimize pathogens by putting the matter through a second process.
+It can also be added to a compost system as a starter or to further minimise pathogens by putting the matter through a second process.

 Additional information